Elm-Canvas/elm-canvas/examples/readme.md

-How to run these examples!
+Here is how to run these examples..

 ```
 > npm install